sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/geometry/lectures.rst

     sage: Polyhedron(vertices=[[F45(f)]])
     Traceback (most recent call last):
     ...
-    ValueError: no appropriate backend for computations with Real Field with 45 bits of precision
+    ValueError: for polyhedra with floating point numbers, the only allowed ring is RDF with backend 'cdd'
     sage: Polyhedron(vertices=[[F100(f)]])
     Traceback (most recent call last):
     ...
-    ValueError: no appropriate backend for computations with Real Field with 100 bits of precision

-    sage: FLOATS EXAMPLE
+    ValueError: for polyhedra with floating point numbers, the only allowed ring is RDF with backend 'cdd'

 .. end of output